harry-graham/activerecord_helper_methods/README.md

 ### add_accessor_methods

-This helper takes a column name and an array of values, and defines an instance method for each value.
+This helper takes a column name and an array of values.

 ```ruby
 class Ticket < ActiveRecord::Base